 To gain a deeper insight into the factors influencing these transportation choices, participants were asked to rank the importance of specific reasons when selecting their mode of transport, using a rating scale from 1 (most important) to 7 (least important).
-A total of 14,489 responses were collected.
-The two main reasons for choosing the means of transport are cost/price relation, with 2.23 indicating it as their top priority, and time to complete the journey, with 2.28 of the respondents indicating it as their main priority as well.
+A total of 14,489 responses were collected, the two main reasons for choosing the means of transport are time to complete the journey with 43.3% indicating as their top priority and cost/price relation with 33% of the respondents indicating as their main priority as well.